Alzheimer’s & Related Dementias

 - Healthcentric Advisors

-Assembly and publication of RI Specific Resource Guild to improve understanding of dementia and potentially lead to earlier identification and acquisition of timely supportive services.
+A Rhode Island Specific Resource Guide to improve understanding of dementia and potentially lead to earlier identification and acquisition of timely supportive services.
+This guide provides caregivers of individuals with intellectual disabilities an overview of dementia, as well as information about caregiving and support options available in Rhode Island.

 Behavioral Symptom Management Training and Expert Consultation to Family Caregivers